 In this post, I will show how to use Google ReCaptcha with laravel 5.6.
-First of all, you need to get Site Key
+First of all, you need to get Site Key and Secret Key.

 Step 1: Register your site